riceissa/breathing/index.md

 <https://youtu.be/G3YHBYVxxmI?t=1049> -- Chris Gilbert lists a bunch of possible reasons for hyperventilation that _aren't_ just anxiety/stress.

 basically, get yourself checked out by one or more doctors, go through the standard protocol, and if the doctors tell you that there's nothing wrong or that your breathing problems are just due to anxiety, _then_ come back to this document and try using the methods in it. the only exception i'm aware of so far is asthma. if you have asthma, then supposedly buteyko breathing is also effective, so you can get _both_ mainstream medical treatment (e.g., inhalers) and try the things in this document (though i don't have any first- or second-hand experience here so you should probably just go find a buteyko book and follow that instead).

+some other possible things that could be going on, where your CO~2~ _is_ low but it's not because of a dysfunctional breathing habit: COPD (alveolar and arterial CO~2~ mismatch), metabolic acidosis (ketoacidosis, lactic acidosis) [@capnolearningbook, p.
+29].

 [TODO: add more details]